mickem/nscp-docs/docs/installing.md

 | NSCA       | client | <all>       | nagios        | 5667             | The client initiates a call to the nagios server on port 5667  |
 | NRPE-proxy | client | <all>       | remote-client | 5666             | The client initiates a call to the remote client on port 5666  |

-- **nagios** is the IP/host of the main monitoring server
+- **Nagios** is the IP/host of the main monitoring server
 - client is the Windows computer where you have installed NSClient++
 - remote-client is the "other" client you want to check from NSClient++ (using NSClient++ as a proxy)

 All these ports can be changed so be sure to check your nsclient.ini for your ports.

 # Automated installation

 The NSClient++ installer for windows is a standard MSI installer which means it can be installed using pretty much all deployment techniques available on the windows platform.
-This means that there is no built-in deploy and configuration mechanism in NSClient++ instead it fully relies on standard tools provided for the Windows plattform.
+This means that there is no built-in deploy and configuration mechanism in NSClient++ instead it fully relies on standard tools provided for the Windows platform.
 MSI files can be tweaked in several ways.

 ### Configuration options

-There are several options for deploying configuration and copying textfile is probably the worst of them.
+There are several options for deploying configuration and copying text-file is probably the worst of them.
 You can use group policies to push the configuration files but there are several other ways to do the same.

 ## MSI Options